 Loss or theft of drugs

 Controlled drugs must be stored securely to mitigate the possibility of theft.
-If drugs are known to be missing, this must be reported to the local police service immediately and to Health Canada’s Office of Controlled Substances within 10 days of the discovery at 613-954-1541.
+If drugs are lost or stolen, this must be reported to Health Canada’s Office of Controlled Substances (OCS) within 10 days of the discovery.
+Physicians may also consider notifying police of the loss or theft.
+When speaking to OCS and the police, physicians should be careful not to identify any individual patient, while providing the necessary details about the incident.

 Loss or theft of prescription pads